KeithTheEE/redditPythonHelper/ROADMAP.md

  - A queue which has inputs added to it by functions, and removed by the raspberry pi gpio handler, allowing the bot to change LED status based on what it's doing.
 Similar to the twitter event bot design (sepperate project).
  - Deprecate karma scatter plot: or change it post all posts in the past week to minimize size.
 It's no longer useful or very interesting.
 Maybe activate it once a week or something too
  - Consider creating praw rewrapper (prawRegift) to hold all praw focused wrappers and sepperate it from the phb functions.
 This will make it easier to have the same protections on other bots as necessary.
+ - botMetrics.predictUserReaction(): A function to go through users comment history, look at the parent comments, and from that gauge how the user will respond to the bots help.
+In the future adjust how the bot replies based on the predicted responsiveness.
+For now, it'll just build an archive of users responses to previous comments.